 If you add a salad made of fresh spinach or kale, you’ll be sure to get the proper nutrients, even if you eat too much pie later.
 Spinach and kale leaves contain important vitamins and minerals, and when tossed with a light dressing and perhaps some pecans, cranberries, and goat cheese, it will make an excellent addition to turkey!

 Whether or not you choose to overdo it or keep it light this year, it isn’t a conclusive forecast of your digestive health.
-If you’d like to discuss your GI health with one of our fellowship-trained gastroenterologists, call us at (214) 646-3459 today or schedule an appointment online!
+If you’d like to discuss your GI health with one of our fellowship-trained gastroenterologists, contact us today to schedule an appointment online!